kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 ## CronJob limitations {#cron-job-limitations}

 ### Modifying a CronJob
+By design, a CronJob contains a template for _new_ Jobs.
-If you modify a CronJob, the changes you make will apply to new jobs that start to run after your modification is complete.
+If you modify an existing CronJob, the changes you make will apply to new Jobs that start to run after your modification is complete.
 Jobs (and their Pods) that have already started continue to run without changes.
-That is, the CronJob does _not_ update existing jobs, even if those remain running.
+That is, the CronJob does _not_ update existing Jobs, even if those remain running.

 ### Job creation

-A CronJob creates a job object _about_ once per execution time of its schedule.
-We say "about" because there are certain circumstances where two jobs might be created, or no job might be created.
-We attempt to make these rare, but do not completely prevent them.
-Therefore, jobs should be _idempotent_.
+A CronJob creates a Job object approximately once per execution time of its schedule.
+The scheduling is approximate because there are certain circumstances where two Jobs might be created, or no Job might be created.
+Kubernetes tries to avoid those situations, but do not completely prevent them.
+Therefore, the Jobs that you define should be _idempotent_.

 If `startingDeadlineSeconds` is set to a large value or left unset (the default) and if `concurrencyPolicy` is set to `Allow`, the jobs will always run